Abigail-GIT/Find-My-BMI/README.md

 - User Class: Represents a person with a height and weight.
 This class has getter and setter mehods for both of those user attributes.
 - BMICalculator: This class is resposible for two methods; calculating the BMI and the BMI Category based on the input derived from the User Object.
-- App Class: This class uses the data from the BMICalculator Class to return
+- App Class: This class uses the data from the BMICalculator Class to return a BMI and BMI Category in the graphic user interface, and implements methods to open a second and third window for the user to learn more information.

 ## How to Use